Meta menardi: Life cycle

-Egg sacs are tear-shaped white pendants (sometimes with a slightly yellow centre) usually hanging from the roof of the habitat by a silk thread approximately 20 mm long.
-Egg sacs are usually laid in the vicinity of the cave entrance, where the air flow velocity ranges between 0.3 and 0.6 m/s.
+Egg sacs are tear-shaped white pendants (sometimes with a slightly yellow centre) usually hanging from the roof of the habitat by a silk thread approximately 20mm (20 mminches) long.
+Egg sacs are usually laid in the vicinity of the cave entrance, where the air flow velocity ranges between 0.3 and 0.6m/s (0.3 andft/s).

-The cocoon (2–3 cm in radius) contains an average of 200/300 eggs and is laid near the cave entrance at the end of the summer.
+The cocoon, which is 2–3cm (2 -inches) in radius, contains an average of 200 to 300 eggs and is laid near the cave entrance at the end of the summer.
 After hatching, the spiderlings remain in the cocoon until the first molt, feeding on the yolk.
 They leave the cocoon in spring, move towards the cave entrance and disperse via ballooning outside the cave.

 Media mistakes

-A media frenzy was caused when British Telecom engineers working in the grounds of Windsor Castle discovered a colony living in conduits and manholes.
+In 2001, a media frenzy was caused when British Telecom engineers working in the grounds of Windsor Castle discovered a colony living in conduits and manholes.
 These were incorrectly described as swarms of aggressive spiders, up to 9 cm in size, which a leading entomologist believed were venomous.
 The BBC reported that it "may be a new species or a type of spider previously thought to have been extinct for thousands of years."
 The initial incident was widely reported but when the species was properly identified the matter received little publicity.